dunnlu/yahtzeeAgent/README.md

 5. Change directory to test directory.
 6. Start the training. (python tabular_q_learning.py)

 1. Actually, if I just clone it from GitHub, it works, it does not require to compile it again.
-It might be because the bindings are already in the repository, however for submit-a, (interactive desktop) this never works.
-I think I have pybind installed on flip, that is probably why, I guess also the python version matters
+It might be because the bindings are already in the repository, however for dgx-2, (interactive desktop) this never works.
+I think I have pybind installed on flip, that is probably why, I guess also the python version matters.
+2. Actually, it also works on dgx-2, I think one of the compiled bindings are for flip, and the other is for dgx-2.

 1. tabular_q_learning.py. (train, test etc.)
 2. lat_just_lower.py.
 (Load and Test just lower, load the q_table, complete 1 episode, print the episode, print the score of the agent.)